sathya-prakash-006/nodejs-assignment/README.md

     "confirmpassword": "123456"
 }

-- If user email already exist then will get response as : "User already exists"
+- If user email already exist then will get response as : "This login is already taken.
+Try another."
--  If password and confirmpassword are same then response is : "Password don't match."
+-  If password and confirmpassword are same then response is : "Password not matching."
 -   If Register successful then user will get success message and token.

 ## Create new account For ADMIN